 A Note About The Beach

-Barcelona really isn’t the place the do a trip to the beach if you ask some volunteers.
+Barcelona really isn’t the place to do a trip to the beach if you ask some volunteers.
 I visited in November, so definitely not beach weather.
 Walking the boardwalk and hanging out near there for sunset has been a highlight for some volunteers visiting in warmer months, however others have said that you should just have a beachy vacation in Nice, France, or somewhere in Greece.
-Just something to keep in mind.
+Just something to keep in mind

 Here’s That Map To Help You Out